Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

    * - nightly
      - The most recent Ray development build (a recent commit from GitHub ``master``)

 The optional ``Python version`` tag specifies the Python version in the image.
-All Python versions supported by Ray are available, e.g. ``py310``, ``py311`` and ``py312``.
+All Python versions supported by Ray are available, for example, ``py310``, ``py311`` and ``py312``.
 If unspecified, the tag points to an image of the lowest Python version that the Ray version supports.

 The optional ``Platform`` tag specifies the platform where the image is intended for: